cdeitrick/Lolipop/docs/pvalue_calculation.md

 ### The Math

-The script calculates the relative similarity between all pairs of mutational time series with $n_t$ time points with frequencies in the range $f_{detected}\le f \le f_{fixed}$.
+The script calculates the relative similarity between all pairs of mutational time series with $n_t$ time points with frequencies in the range $f_{detected}< f < f_{fixed}$.
 These are consistent with $n$ independent draws from a normal distribution, assuming a variance of

 1. $\sigma_i^2=\frac{1}{n_t}f_i(1-f_i)$